Colony of British Columbia (1858–1866): Governorship of James Douglas

 The rush indeed was short lived, and the exodus of miners, speculators, and merchants was already underway by the time the Royal Engineers had laid out the colony's new capital at New Westminster.
 Prospecting continued, however, and additional finds farther inland in the Cariboo region in 1860 signalled an impending second gold rush.
 Provisioning was already proving to be an acute problem, and with more distant finds it became clear that wagon trains would have to replace pack horses, necessitating new infrastructure.

-Throughout his tenure in British Columbia, Douglas feuded with Richard Clement Moody, the first Lieutenant-Governor of British Columbia, and Chief Commissioner of Lands and Works for British Columbia, who the British Government had selected to 'out manoeuvre the old Hudson's Bay Factor [Governor Douglas]'.
-Moody's jurisdiction overlapped with that of Douglas, his offices of Chief Commissioner and Lieutenant-Governor being of 'higher prestige [but] lesser authority' than Douglas.
+Douglas negotiated several treaties with the natives present on Vancouver Island on behalf of the Crown, establishing reserves.
+These treaties continue to this day.
+The vast majority of First Nations traditional territory was absorbed into the new colony of British Columbia, without treaty.